Adana Demirspor: Turkish Football League

-Süper Lig Performance

 Swimming and water polo

 Atatürk Swimming Complex, the largest swimming pool of the time, had opened in Adana in 1938 with the efforts of the Adana Mayor Turhan Cemal Beriker and the Regional Sports Director Rıza Salih Saray.
 Adana Demirspor formed the swimming and water polo team from 40 youngsters who developed their swimming skills at the irrigation canals in the city.
 Adana Demir had joined the Turkish Water polo League in 1942, playing their home games at the new complex.
 From 1942 to 1954, the club had 13 League titles, without losing a game.
 They had another 8 titles until 1965, bringing the number of league titles to 21.
 After all this success, Adana Demirspor water polo team has known as Unbeatables, for several decades.
 Muharrem Gülergin, son of a railway worker, became a legend for the club for his leadership at the water polo team.
 Erdal Acet broke the record of swimming Canal La Manche (English Channel) in 9 hours and 2 minutes in 1976.